 You could have a creative hook for your introduction section or it could be something simple like, “I am writing to express my interest in the content editor position.
 I was excited to see the opening because the mission is aligned with one of my primary objectives throughout my career: providing job search and career advancement advice.”
 If you learned about the role from a career fair on campus or from someone you know at the company, mention that in the introduction to get the hiring manager’s attention.

-Your Skills and Experiences:
+Your skills and experiences:

 They already have your resume, so you don’t need to include all of your past roles and responsibilities.
 Choose a few of the most important qualifications in the job description and write about how you gained those skills.
 Think of your cover letter as a one-page highlight reel and show what you accomplished using action verbs, active voice, and numbers.